 So, Jesus is just going to expose that in John 6:1-21.
 Out of that, we learn that God can shatter our pint-sized expectations and small faith if we would learn to bring Him what we have, be dependent upon Him, and just get started with what’s before us, as if He will come through for us.
 That smacks in the face of pragmatism, realism, and self-sufficiency.

 Yes, there is something about getting started, taking a next step.
 It’s where God is.
 He is the God of the frontier, that is, He is met on the edge of the unknown…in the next step.
 That’s the place of character and faith development.
 It is the place where we are forced out of our self-sufficiency, comfortable theological assents about God, and into an actual dependent, intimate relationship with God.

 So, the test for us is, will we follow God into the next step?
 Will we be willing to look at least a little foolish at times, as we wait for the Him to show up?…And, on another note, will we be willing to be uncomfortable along the way?

 Join us for this sermon Charlie preached at All Saints Church, Morehead City, NC on 7/29/18.

 To learn more about All Saints Church, please visit their website at: https://www.allsaintsanglicanchurch.net/welcome.

 Charlie is a Co-Founder & the Executive Director at New 4RMations.
 He is an Anglican Priest (MDIV), an International Coach Federation (ICF) Associate Certified Coach (ACC), and Certified Spiritual Director (CSD).
 His mission is: Helping people discover who God created them to be…and how to get there.
+You can learn more about Charlie on his website.
 If you have any questions about New 4RMations, including how to begin a Coaching or Spiritual Direction relationship, please contact him below.